Anjok07/ultimatevocalremovergui/README.md

 1. Download & install Python 3.9 or lower (but no lower than 3.6) [here](https://www.python.org/downloads/)
     - **Note:** Ensure the *"Add Python to PATH"* box is checked
 2. Download the Source code [here](https://github.com/Anjok07/ultimatevocalremovergui/archive/refs/heads/master.zip)
-3. Download the models.zip [here](https://github.com/Anjok07/ultimatevocalremovergui/releases/download/v5.2.0/models.zip)
+3. Download the models via the "Settings" menu within the application.
 4. Extract the *ultimatevocalremovergui-master* folder within ultimatevocalremovergui-master.zip where ever you wish.
-5. Extract the the folders within the models.zip to the *ultimatevocalremovergui-master/models* directory.
-6. Download the SoX archive [here](https://sourceforge.net/projects/sox/files/sox/14.4.2/sox-14.4.2-win32.zip/download) and extract the contents into the *ultimatevocalremovergui-master/lib_v5/sox* directory.
+5. Download the SoX archive [here](https://sourceforge.net/projects/sox/files/sox/14.4.2/sox-14.4.2-win32.zip/download) and extract the contents into the *ultimatevocalremovergui-master/lib_v5/sox* directory.
-7. Open the command prompt from the ultimatevocalremovergui-master directory and run the following commands, separately -
+6. Open the command prompt from the ultimatevocalremovergui-master directory and run the following commands, separately -

 ```
 pip install --no-cache-dir -r requirements.txt